 Rift Valley fever is an important viral zoonosis in Africa, which affects livestock and humans and can be fatal.
 Rift Valley fever virus (RVFV; Phenuiviridae, Phlebovirus) can be transmitted by a large number of mosquito species, which complicates risk assessment of the spread of RVFV into new areas, such as Europe.
 Due to both the variety of vectors and the paucity of genetic tools for their analysis, the interaction between the vector and RVFV remains poorly characterised.
 Our work focuses on mosquito immune responses to RVFV infection.
 In particular, we study:

 - RNA interference and the role of small, non-coding RNAs in blocking replication of RVFV in mosquito cell lines and mosquitoes

 RVFV is an emerging zoonotic mosquito-borne pathogen of high relevance for human and animal health, society and local economies.
 Due to the large variety of competent mosquito vector species combined with the expansion of mosquito habitats as a result of climate change and an increase in international travel and trade, there are concerns of RVFV spreading into new areas, such as Europe.
-A better understanding of the mechanisms that govern RVFV-vector interactions are a prerequisite for successful strategies of intervention in RVFV transmission by its mosquito vectors and the prevention of human and veterinary disease.
+A better understanding of the mechanisms that govern RVFV-vector interactions and determine the RVFV host range are a prerequisite for successful strategies of intervention in RVFV transmission by its mosquito vectors and the prevention of human and veterinary disease.